Phoenix009/Notes/WiSe'23/Software_Engineering/Compile-time Variability.md

 - Merging branches is a problematic composition technique.
 - Although language-specific merge mechanisms exist merging is usually performed in a text-based fashion, oblivious to the meaning of the merged artefacts

+## Discussion:
+## Strong Points:
+- Well known, established and mature tools
+- Arbitrary compile time customisation independent of granularity and cross cutting
+- Minor effort in pre planning
+### Weak Points:
+- No feature traceability, no separation of feature code and no information hiding
+- Relies on merging, prone to conflicts and errors.
+- Hard to maintain with many branches, Fixes must be pushed to all the branches.

 # 2. Build Systems:
 A build system is responsible for scheduling and executing all build-related tasks, which may include running generators, compiling source code, running tests, and creating and copying deliverable units.